evaletolab/karibou-wallet/README.md

 ##Overview
 When using the karibou-wallet api, you basically deal with 3 separate concepts:
 - wallet (the container of an amount of money),
- - wallet can be a giftcard, it's a kind of floating wallet, that means not yet attached to a user
+ - wallet can be a giftcard, it's a kind of floating wallet, it has been designed to be transfered in to a personal wallet
 - transaction (helper to manage charges)
 - transfer (helper to transfer money from/to BANK/Wallet)